dsccommunity/SqlServerDsc/README.md

 * Fixes in xSQLServerRole
   - Updated Ensure parameter to 'Present' default value
   - Renamed helper functions *-SqlServerRole to *-SqlServerRoleMember
+* Changes to xSQLAlias
+  - Add UseDynamicTcpPort parameter for option "Dynamically determine port"
+  - Change Get-WmiObject to Get-CimInstance in Resource and associated pester file

 ### 3.0.0.0
 * xSQLServerHelper